Leverage APIs – Focus on Your Core Capabilities

 With the right sort of API you can, as we’ve highlighted before, identify events quickly meaning you don’t need to waste time.
 APIs are often an integral part of any software developers’ toolkit, but they can often cause time loss in a new project.

-While yes, developers can create their own APIs, this is not always necessary.
+While yes, developers can create their own APIs following certain principles, this is not always necessary.
 An often overlooked area is the addition of pre-existing APIs into a project.
 By turning to the marketplace for an API, businesses are freeing up developers and are better able to focus on their core capabilities; rather than trying to create something that likely already exists.

 How APIs Work